The main intention behind writing this blog is to understand docker instructions and it’s capabilities while writing a Dockerfile.

 FROM ubuntu ENTRYPOINT ["echo"] CMD ["VINEETH"]

-In the above docker instruction CMD instruction is taken by default if any string is provided with docker run IMAGENAME AQUA will override the default CMD.
+In the above docker instruction CMD instruction is taken by default if any string is provided with docker run IMAGENAME XYZ will override the default CMD.
 If no CMD is provided.
 Any command provided with docker run will be appended to ENTRYPOINT command.

 - The SHELL instruction is particularly used on windows. where there are two commonly used and quite different native shells: CMD and POWERSHELL. as well as alternate shells available including sh.